Fernando Álvarez de Toledo, 3rd Duke of Alba: Portuguese succession (1580–82)

 After the death of King Sebastian of Portugal, who had no heirs, in the Battle of Alcácer Quibir in 1578, the crown fell to his great uncle Cardinal Henry I of Portugal.
 The death of the latter, without any appointed heirs, led to the Portuguese succession crisis of 1580.

 One of the claimants to the throne, António, Prior of Crato, a bastard son of Infante Louis, Duke of Beja and only grandson through the male line of king Manuel I of Portugal, was proclaimed King in June 1580.

 Philip II, through his mother Isabella of Portugal also a grandson of Manuel I, did not recognize Antonio as king of Portugal.

 The king appointed Fernando, Duke of Alba, as captain general of his army.
 The duke was 73 years old and ill at the time.
 Fernando mustered his forces, estimated at 20,000 men, in Badajoz, and in June 1580 crossed the Spanish-Portuguese border and moved to Lisbon.
 In late August he defeated a Portuguese army at the Battle of Alcântara and entered Lisbon.
 This cleared the way for Philip II who became Philip I of Portugal, and created a dynastic union spanning all of Iberia under the Spanish crown.

-King Philip II rewarded Fernando with the titles of 1st Viceroy of Portugal and Constable of Portugal on July 18, 1580.
+King Philip II rewarded Fernando with the titles of 1st Viceroy of Portugal and Constable of Portugal on 18 July 1580.
 With these titles Fernando represented the Spanish monarch in Portugal and was second in hierarchy only after the king in Portugal.
 Fernando held both titles until his death in 1582.

 Marriage and children

-His first child, Fernando de Toledo (1527–1591), was an illegitimate son with a miller's daughter in the town of La Aldehuela.
+His first child, Fernando de Toledo (1527–1591), was an illegitimate son with a miller's daughter from the town of La Aldehuela.

 27 April 1529 the Duke married his cousin María Enríquez de Toledo y Guzmán (died 1583), daughter of Diego Enríquez de Guzmán, III Count of Alba de Liste, with whom he had four children.